dagnir/aws-lambda-builders/aws_lambda_builders/workflows/java_gradle/DESIGN.md

 └── template.yaml
 ```

-*Here `Project A` is a a single lambda function, and `Project B` is a
+Here `ProjectA` is a a single lambda function, and `ProjectB` is a multi-build
-multi-build project where sub directories `lambda1` and `lambda2` are each a
+project where sub directories `lambda1` and `lambda2` are each a lambda
-lambda function*.
+function.
+In addition, suppose that `ProjectB/lambda1` has a dependency on its
+sibling project `ProjectB/common`.

 Building Project A is relatively simple since we just need to issue `gradlew
 build` and place the built ZIP within the artifact directory.

-Building Project B is a little more complicated.
-Starting at the top of the
+Building `ProjectB/lambda1` is very similar from the point of view of the
-directory, we begin by issuing `gradlew build` as before.
-However, since we have
-now built multiple functions, we need *multiple* artifact directories, one for
-each function.
-The build workflow must have some way of mapping each function's
-artifact to the correct artifact directory.
+workflow since it still issues the same command (`gradlew build`), but it
+requires that Gradle is able to find its way back up to the parent `ProjectB` so
+that it can also build `ProjectB/common` which can be a challenge when mounting
+within a container.

 ## Implementation

-### Source directory, and artifact directory semantics

-To enable the multi build projects where a Gradle project can contain multiple
-Lambdas as individual child projects, the builder behavior will change depending
-on whether the `options` provided to the build command contains a map called
-`artifact_mapping`.

-When this map is **not** present, the semantics of `source_dir` and
-`artifact_dir` are not changed.

-If this map is present, then `source_dir` is treated as the root directory of
-the parent project.
-Additionally, `artifact_dir` will not be the path under
-which the artifact will be copied to, but just the parent of the final
-directory. `artifact_mapping` will be a mapping from a source subdirectory under
-`source_dir` (i.e. the location of the inidividual function code), to a sub
-directory under the given `artifact_dir` where the function's artifacts will be
-copied to.

 ### Build Workflow